 Long story short, here's what you must know about Shutterstock:

 - It's a company founded by programmer and photographer Jon Oringer, based in New York City

-- It’s a pioneer agency, creators of the stock photo subscription
+- It's a pioneer agency, creator of the stock photo subscription

 - They have over 95 Million images in their library

 - Additionally, they have an editorial website with editorial-only use images, including editorial subscription plans